luisfbgs/Text-visualization/tsne/README.md

 # TSNE
-Barnes-Hut implementation of the t-SNE algorithm used for tests https://github.com/lvdmaaten/bhtsne results.zip files in bhtsne format
+Barnes-Hut implementation of the t-SNE algorithm used for tests https://github.com/lvdmaaten/bhtsne

+results.zip files in bhtsne output format